chernousov-m/chernousov-m.github.io/content/blog/serialize-this.md

 show-content-meta: "false"
 ---
 # Serialization in `async/await` world
-In pre-concurrency world we had a useful concept of serialization when we worked with dispatch queues.
+In the pre-concurrency world we had a useful concept of serialization when we worked with dispatch queues.
 But in `async/await` this concept seems to be missing.
 Let's implement execution serialization ourselves and discuss the use cases

 # What is serialization?
 A good example of the use case for serialization is a token refresh mechanism.
 Our server requests might be parallel to speed up the loading of the screen, but the token refresh must be performed exclusively; all the other requests must wait for the refresh to complete before they can proceed.
 Typically this is implemented using concurrent `DispatchQueue` and a barrier to refresh the token.
 Here is the toy example: